WasabiFan/tda4vm-r5f-rust/README.md

 I can't make any promises on future expansion; if nothing else, I hope it's a helpful reference for others' work.

+## Known limitations

+- The DDR memory range allocated to the core is currently hard-coded in the linkerscript

 ## Why would you want bare metal Rust on coprocessor cores?

 The TDA4VM chips target embedded deep learning applications.
 This makes them very attractive for